datoviz/datoviz/docs/tutorials/quickstart.md

 The scene contains subplots (also known as **panels**) organized in a two-dimensional grid layout.
 The number of rows and columns may be specified by the `rows` and `cols` keyword arguments to the `c.scene()` method.
 By default, `rows=1` and `cols=1`.

+!!! note "Canvas vs Scene"
+    Why is there a distinction between the canvas and the scene?
+The canvas may be used by advanced users who need direct Vulkan access for anything that is not standard scientific visualization (interactive demos, video games, animations...) and who don't need/want the overhead of the scene API.

 ## Creating a panel